 Andrew Wilton, FSA, Hon RWS, FRSA

-Visiting Research Fellow at Tate Britain, Overseeing Editor, who has read and improved hundreds of de László picture descriptions over the years.
+The first Curator of the Clore Gallery for the Turner Collection at Tate Britain, London.
+Overseeing Editor, who has read and improved hundreds of de László picture descriptions over the years.

 Paul Moorhouse, MA

-Richard Ormond CBE Co-author of the John Singer Sargent Catalogue Raisonné and Chairman of the Trustees of the Watts Gallery
+Richard Ormond CBE Co-author of the John Singer Sargent Catalogue Raisonné and Chairman.
+Past Deputy Director of the National Portrait Gallery and past Director of the National Maritime Museum.

 Advisors to the Trust